kckartik17/kckartik17.github.io/src/content/jobs/Nagarro/index.md

 url: 'https://www.nagarro.com/en'
 ---

-- built a chatbot on the WhatsApp platform which shows currently available jobs in the IT field all around the world as per your preferences like programming language and location.
+- Built a chatbot on the WhatsApp platform which shows currently available jobs in the IT field all around the world as per your preferences like programming language and location.